opensource-sailtech/safety-at-sea-adaptations/README.md

 ### Branching

 This repository will use branches for variations.
 On GitHub, see the branch dropdown menu near the top of the webpage to select different scenarios.
+As an example of varying scenarios, the [VI branch provides a man overboard drill](https://github.com/opensource-sailtech/safety-at-sea-adaptations/blob/vi/man_overboard--mob.md) specific to helms with a visual impairment.

 #### Purpose of this branching strategy